Love, Power, Peace: Live at the Olympia, Paris, 1971

 Love, Power, Peace: Live at the Olympia, Paris, 1971 is a live album by James Brown.
 It is the only recording that documents one of his live performances with the original J.B.'s lineup featuring Bootsy and Catfish Collins.
 (The group's contributions to the ostensibly all-live Sex Machine album were actually recorded in the studio.)
 Love, Power, Peace was originally intended for a 1972 release as a vinyl triple album, but was cancelled after the key members of the original J.B.'s left Brown to join Parliament-Funkadelic.
-The album was finally released for the first time in 1992, edited down for a single compact disc; the full show, using Brown's original mixdown was later released in July 2014 on Sundazed Records.
+The album was released on CD in an edited version in 1992; the full show, using Brown's original mixdown was later released in July 2014 on Sundazed Music.